-Status - We have approximately 100 trained Specialist Paramedics in urgent and emergency care.
-One third of them work in primary care multidisciplinary teams within out of hours services and GP practices across the country.

-Recruitment for additional roles of Specialist Paramedics and Advanced Practitioners (Urgent and Primary Care) to begin training in September 2018 has now begun.
+Status - We have approximately 100 Specialist Paramedics in urgent and emergency care.
+One third of them work in primary care multidisciplinary teams within out of hour's services and GP practices across the country.
+We have successfully recruited 15 additional Specialist Paramedics and 5 new Advanced Practitioners (Urgent and Primary Care) to begin training in September 2018.